 Museo Correr in Venice

-The Museo Correr is the most famous museum in Venice, housing objects and works of art that reflect Venetian culture, history and art from its foundation until the unification of Italy in the nineteenth century.
-It contains a collection of paintings, sculptures, antiques, navigation instruments and many other interesting items.
+The Museo Correr is the most famous museum in Venice.
+It houses objects and works of art that reflect Venetian culture, history, and art from its foundation until the unification of Italy in the nineteenth century.
+It contains a collection of paintings, sculptures, antiques, navigation instruments, and many other exciting items.

 The entrance ticket to the Museo Correr is also valid for the National Archaeological Museum of Venezia and the Marciana National Library.
-The three museums are connected to each other and can be visited one after the other.
+The three museums are connected and can be visited one after the other.

-The National Archaeological Museum features a large amount of sculptures made of marble, bronze and raw materials.
+The National Archaeological Museum features many marble, bronze and raw materials sculptures.

-The Marciana National Library has two halls that are open to the general public.
-The main hall is decorated by Veronese, Titian and Tintoretto.
+The Marciana National Library has two halls open to the general public.
+The main hall is decorated by Veronese, Titian, and Tintoretto.

 Palazzo Ducale (The Doge’s Palace)

-The Doge’s Palace is one of the symbols of Venice.
-It has had multiple uses over the years, such as residence of the Doge or prison of the Venetian republic.
+The Doge’s Palace is one of Venice’s symbols.
+Over the years, it has had multiple uses, such as the Doge’s residence or the Venetian Republic’s prison.

-As you walk in, you will see the impressive golden staircase that leads to the second floor called Scala d’Oro.
+You will see the impressive golden staircase leading to the second floor, Scala d’Oro.
 Inside, you can visit the Doge’s Apartments, the courtyard, the Institutional Chambers, the armoury and the prisons.

 The Doge’s Apartments are beautifully decorated with works of art by Veronese, Titian and Tintoretto that depict the city’s history.

 After that, you can walk to the Maggior Consiglio hall, where over 1,000 people would go to vote.
-This hall contains the world’s largest painting called “Paradise” by Tintoretto.
+This hall contains the world’s largest painting, “Paradise” by Tintoretto.
 The armoury comprises a vast collection of weapons from different historical periods.
-The visit concludes with the dungeons where you can see the prison cells.
+The visit concludes with the dungeons, where you can see the prison cells.

-Giacamo Casanova, the famous lover of Venice, was the only man to escape the Doge’s Palace prison by climbing onto the roof of the palace in 1756.
+Giacomo Casanova, the famous lover of Venice, was the only man to escape the Doge’s Palace prison by climbing onto the palace roof in 1756.

 The ticket price is €20.